January is traditionally thought of as the busy season for tax professionals.

 It doesn’t need to be this way.

-My policy on January tax returns
+Our policy on “January” tax returns

 - a copy of last year’s submitted tax return